jp-wright/nfl_betting_market_analysis/README.md

 <BR>

 ## Model Selection
-Four models were tested in this project: Random Forests and Gradient Boosted Trees (GBT), were used initially, followed by Support Vector Machines (SVM) and finally ElasticNet regression.
+Four models were tested in this project: two tree ensemble methods, Random Forests (RF) and Gradient Boosted Trees (GBT), as well as Support Vector Machines (SVM) and finally ElasticNet regression.
+The GBT models are from __XGBoost__ while the rest are from __Sci-Kit Learn__.

 ### Model - Data Selection
 As mentioned above, there were three divisions of the original dataset features, as well as up to five progressively smaller year ranges of games to inspect.

-The maximum number of features, without dummies, is 345.
+#### Feature Separation and Importance
 The feature-set division arises from my desire to answer the following question: _which single statistics are the most important in predicting X result for an NFL game?_

 The easiest and most direct way to do this is to use a model which has a feature importance attribute.
 Gradient Boosted Trees do, and so served this role in this project.
 There are two ways of finding the feature importance in ensemble tree models like Random Forests and Gradient Boosted Trees: first, each model has its own attribute which will tell you which features gave the highest return in purity or lowest return in error for the single fitting and run of the model.
-Second, a more robust approach is to use Recursive Feature Elimination, which is calculated by fitting the model with all but one feature, measuring how well it predicts, and then repeating this for all features in the dataset until each one has had a turn being left out.
+Second, a more robust approach is to use Recursive Feature Elimination (RFE), which is calculated by fitting the model with all but one feature, measuring how well it predicts, and then repeating this for all features in the dataset until each one has had a turn being left out.
 The features that caused the greatest drop in prediction accuracy are judged to be the most important.

 However, if any two features are closely related, the importance for either one will be largely negated by the existence of the other.
 For example, pretend we have the two following statistics in this database: _touchdowns in the first three quarters_ and _touchdowns for the entire game_.
 When the the stat for the entire game is removed and the model measures how accurate its predictions are, it will still have a feature included that provides three-quarters of the removed stat's information, and the prediction accuracy won't be severely impacted.
 As a result, the _touchdowns for the entire game_ statistic will be reported as not being a very important feature.
 However, the reality is that this would indeed be an important statistic, but having a correlated or, in this case, partially duplicated, feature clouds our ability to determine its true importance.

 Because of this fact, I split the feature set into three parts: All, Raw, and Matchup.
 Raw stats are simply every team's own per-game statistics coming into the given game of interest.
 Examples include Touchdowns/game, 1st Downs/game, turnovers/gm, etc.  Matchup stats are the differences between the road and home teams in these respective stats.
 So, the home team might average seven more first downs per game, but 1.3 more turnovers per game.
 Since the matchup stats are technically derived from the raw statistics, I wanted to ensure proper evaluation of feature importances which led to their being optionally separated.
+The top features for each target will be reported in the [Results](#results) section below.

+Ideally, RFE allows you to trim the feature set of the model to only the most important variables in an effort to lower complexity and reduce variance.
+This goal was not realistically achieved in this project, as any subset of N most important features (20, 40, 80) failed to match the accuracy of the full feature set, regardless of which subdivision (all, raw, matchup) of features was chosen.

-For prediction, having more information tends to be better than having less, and we see that here as using _all_ the features did lead to the best prediction accuracy for any given model.
-However, the difference between using all the data and only the matchup data was minor, commonly in the range of 1% to 1.5%.
+Regarding prediction, having more information tends to be better than having less, and we see that here as using _all_ the features did lead to the best prediction accuracy for any given model.
+However, the difference between using all the data and only the matchup data was minor, commonly in the range of 0.5% to 1.5%.
 The raw features alone were noticeably less predictive, sometimes giving up to 5% worse prediction accuracy.

+#### Database Size
+As noted above, the more advanced metrics do not extend back to the beginning of the recorded Vegas betting data.
+In order to use data ranging back to 1978, the start of the Vegas data, we would have to exclude many statistics which begin in subsequent years.
+So, this gives us realistically two options:
+1. An 'longer' database that goes back to 1978, but is lacking many advanced metrics (called _1978 database_).
+    + 8,788 rows (games), 258 columns.
+Total of 2,267,304 data points.
+2. A 'wider' database that starts in 1994 but has all the info-rich metrics (called _Advanced database_ since all advanced metrics are included).
+    + 5498 rows (games), 360 columns.
+Total of 1,979,280 data points.

+Experiments with both databases showed the wider, Advanced database to give slightly better predictions in regression, up to 4% improved R<sup>2</sup> accuracy and a tenth of a point in MAE.
+For predicting the winner of a game, this gap was near 0.5% in AUC and -1.3% in F1-score without SMOTE oversampling, and -3.8% in AUC and -4.7% in F1-score with SMOTE oversampling.
+This suggests that the information-rich advanced metrics more than make up for the loss of sample size when predicting the spread for a game but are either roughly equivalent to (without SMOTE), or do not compensate for the loss of (with SMOTE), fourteen extra years of data for predicting the winner outright.
+Looking ahead, however, the advanced metrics will only continue to accrue and if they give better or roughly comparable predictions now with far fewer years of data, it would be sensible to use them going forward.

 ### Model - Classification v.
 Regression
 Since the Spread and the Over/Under are numeric, regression models were used to predict these targets.
 Conversely, classification algorithms were used in modeling the Money Line binary winner/loser of a game.